mikedigriz/Syncthing-for-PocketBook/README.en.md

 ## Using

 After turning on the device, you need to turn on the Wi-Fi and launch the Syncthing application.
 Wait about 20 seconds after clicking `OK` on first launch.
 Then it will work invisibly until it is turned off.
 The new files will be visible on the main page after the device is restarted.
+Or you can try an experimental solution [*syncthing_kill.app*](https://github.com/mikedigriz/Syncthing-for-PocketBook/blob/main/syncthing_kill.app)

 *Everything is the same here as on other devices with Syncthing*
 - Open in the browser: `http://your-ip-address:8384`